Costa Rica stun Italy, France crush Switzerland

-SAO PAULO Another European heavyweight fell to Latin American opposition on Friday as Costa Rica shocked Italy 1-0, putting the four-times champions' qualification in peril, but France thumped Switzerland 5-2 in an imperious World Cup display.
+SAO PAULO Another European soccer heavyweight fell to Latin American opposition on Friday as Costa Rica shocked Italy 1-0, putting the four-times champions' qualification in doubt, but France thumped Switzerland 5-2 in an imperious World Cup display.

 After yet another upset in Brazil, Costa Rica's win put them top of Group D and eliminated England, while Italy and Uruguay must now fight it out for the other qualification spot when they meet in Natal on Tuesday.

+In the Friday's third game, goals in each half from striker Enner Valencia gave Ecuador a 2-1 win over Honduras in World Cup Group E to boost their hopes of making the last 16.

+France top the group with six points, while Ecuador and Switzerland each have three.
+Honduras have now lost twice and are facing likely elimination.

-Luis Suarez will be fit for that game, a huge boost to Uruguay's chances after he scored both goals in a 2-1 victory over England on Thursday.
+Uruguay received a boost on Friday, after it was confirmed that Luis Suarez would be fit to face Italy in a game the South Americans must win to qualify.
+The forward scored both goals in the 2-1 victory over England on Thursday.

-That will add to concerns for Italy after they were humbled by unfancied Costa Rica in another fairytale twist to a World Cup full of surprises.
+That will add to concerns for Italy after they were humbled by Costa Rica with the central Americans putting in another impressive performance after earlier defeating Uruguay 3-1.

 Bryan Ruiz's header in the first half separated the sides, leaving delirious Costa Rica fans dancing in the sunshine at Recife's Pernambuco arena after a second successive win.